drona-gyawali/FocusTube/README.md

 - Minimal, distraction-free API for YouTube content
 - Paste a YouTube link and get only the main video—no reels, no shorts, no recommendations
-- FastAPI-based backend
+- Blazing fast backend
-- Linting and formatting with `black` and `isort`
+- JWT enabled User Authentication

 ## Getting Started

 ### Prerequisites

 - Python 3.8+
+- Postgresql DB
-- pip
+- uv pacakage manager

 ### Installation